itayfroo/Stock_finnale_project/README.md

 - Analyze stock prices and trends.
 - Make predictions using Linear Regression and LSTM models.
 - Explore investment opportunities based on historical stock data.
+- Give and get recommendations about stocks.
+- Cross shares in order to determine which is best suited for you.

 ### Prerequisites